TheHelloWorldWriter/useless-random-color-buttons/README.md

 ### 2. Offline (Portable Edition)

 For local use, a packaged offline version is available.
-You can download `urcbuttons-v2.0.0-portable.zip` from [GitHub Releases](https://github.com/TheHelloWorldWriter/useless-random-color-buttons/).
+You can download it from [GitHub Releases](https://github.com/TheHelloWorldWriter/useless-random-color-buttons/releases/latest/).

 **How to run it:**